daisuke359/cafe-landing/README.md

 # cafe-landing

 This is a website for a cafe that I made up.
-It is fully responsive using media query and flexbox.
+It is fully responsive utilizing media query and flexbox.

 ## Website